The Tab

-The Tab is a tabloid-style youth news site, published by Tab Media Ltd. It was launched at the University of Cambridge and has since expanded to over 80 universities in the United Kingdom and United States.
-The name originates from both an abbreviation for tabloid and a nickname applied to Cambridge students (from 'Cantabs').
+The Tab is a youth news and entertainment site, published by Digitalbox Plc.

+It was launched at the University of Cambridge and has since expanded to over 20 universities in the United Kingdom.
+Now it is better known as a voice-driven pop culture brand for Gen-Z and 18-34s.

+The name originates from both an abbreviation for tabloid and a nickname applied to Cambridge students (from "Cantabs'").

-The Tabs network consists of a national site and an individual sub-site for each university.
+The Tab's network consists of a global site and an individual sub-site for each university.
+The global site covers a wide range of topics, such as pop culture, news, lifestyle, trends, mental health, politics, and gaming.

 Local campus-based stories are produced by students, with a student editorial team for each sub-site.
 Professional editors in The Tab's offices in Shoreditch and Williamsburg offer guidance and editorial insight to their student teams, as well as writing for the site on a regular basis.

-In September 2017 News Corp was the main investor with a total of $6m (£4.6m) of new funding raised by Tab Media.
-In return for its investment News Corp has taken a minority stake in it and Emma Tucker, deputy editor of The Times, will sit on its board of directors.
+In September 2017, News Corp was the main investor with a total of $6m (£4.6m) of new funding raised by Tab Media.
+In return for its investment, News Corp took a minority stake in it and Emma Tucker, deputy editor of The Times, sat on its board of directors.
+The Tab was acquired by Digitalbox Plc in 2020.

 History

 2009–2012

 The Tab was launched in 2009 by Cambridge students Jack Rivlin, George Marangos-Gilks and Taymoor Atighetchi.
 The website was marketed as "Cambridge University's Online Tabloid" promising to "provide fast news and entertainment direct to your rooms".
 The Tab was initially funded entirely by its three founders, although it now funds itself through advertising and other investment.
 At its inception, "Tab Totty", a Page 3-esque feature, featured photographs of scantily clad Cambridge University (male and female) students in provocative poses.
 The feature was widely criticised, and Cambridge University's Women's Officer stated, "We can do better as a university".
 The subsequent controversy was picked up by several mainstream British newspapers, and made international headlines.

-In 2009, the site's readers voted British National Party leader Nick Griffin "The worst person ever to attend Cambridge University" with 44% of the vote.
+In 2009, the site's readers voted British National Party leader Nick Griffin "The worst person ever to attend Cambridge University", with 44% of the vote.
 In early 2010, The Tab ran an April Fools' Day hoax claiming Griffin had been stripped of his degree.
 This was subsequently reported by The Sun who believed the claims to be genuine.

-In November 2010, The Tab released documents obtained via the Freedom of Information Act detailing recent disciplinary procedures enacted across the University.
+In November 2010, The Tab released documents obtained via the Freedom of Information Act detailing recent disciplinary procedures enacted across the university.
 Details from the documents released were then reported by national newspapers, including The Daily Telegraph.
 In June 2011, The Tab published a pilot print edition of 5,000 copies in May Week and another Freshers' Week edition in October 2011.
 This tradition continued in the following years.